-Over the past five years our community has flourished from 20,000 to 60,000 people and we recognise the roles we all need to play to reduce the environmental impact of the festival.
+Over the past five years our community has flourished from 20,000 to 64,999 people and we recognise the impact of holding a large scale festival has on the environment.

 We are so lucky to share our festival with the beautiful South Downs National Park and a Site of Special Scientific Interest so it’s our priority to protect this wild landscape.

-We are participating in A Greener Festival Award this year who will be externally assessing our commitment towards environmental sustainability.
+We participate in A Greener Festival Award who externally assess our commitment towards environmental sustainability.